kavyaKaushik510/Image-Edge-Detection-Processing-using-FPGAs/README.md

 - **Verilog HDL Implementation**: Generated using HDL Coder and synthesized for a Nexys A7 FPGA.
 - **OpenCL Baseline Comparison**: Benchmarks FPGA performance against a CPU/GPU implementation.

+## 📁 Project Structure
+The project is made up of 8 custom Verilog Modules:
+Made up of 7 Modules designed to be run directly on an FPGA found in \Filters Combined\Filters Combined.srcs\sources_1\new -Controller.v
+  -conv.v
+  -ConvFilterTop.v
+  -FullMed.v
+  -LineBuffer.v
+  -MedianFilterTop.v
+  -MinMedMax.v
+And one test bench file found in \Filters Combined\Filters Combined.srcs\sim_2\new -tb.v

+  To run the project open "Filters Combined.xpr" in Vivador, click run simulation, followed by typing run all in the console.
+  The program takes in an input image called "Input.bmp" and outputs an output image called "Output.bmp".
+These can be found in \Filters Combined\Filters Combined.sim\sim_2\behav\xsim

 ## 🛠 Software Setup

 - Vivado Design Suite (for Spartan 7)